Roseakhonya/Pizza-Express/README.md

 - Bootstrap
 - Javascript
 ## Accessibility
-Find the application on ""
+Find the application on "https://roseakhonya.github.io/Pizza-Express/"
 ## Contributions
-- Go to github search Roseakhonya/Name-generator
+- Go to github search Roseakhonya/Pizza-Express
-- Fork it
+- Clone repo
 - Create your own branches
 - Add and commit your changes
 - Push it to the branch